nvminhtu/Wordpress-Essentials/readme.md

 This text you see here is *actually* written in Markdown!
 To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.

-### Tech
+### Forms

-Dillinger uses a number of open source projects to work properly:
+There are a wordpress plugin list which I used to work with:

-* [AngularJS] - HTML enhanced for web apps!
+* [Contact Form 7] - HTML enhanced for web apps!
-* [Ace Editor] - awesome web-based text editor
+* [Contact Form 7 Multistep] - awesome web-based text editor
-* [markdown-it] - Markdown parser done right.
+* [WP-SMTP] - Markdown parser done right.
 Fast and easy to extend.
 * [Twitter Bootstrap] - great UI boilerplate for modern web apps
 * [node.js] - evented I/O for the backend
 * [Express] - fast node.js network app framework [@tjholowaychuk]